 Jeremiah 7 & 8

 I know I run the risk of offending some today.
-I pray that I don’t, but even more, I pray that those who are offended will dig into God’s Word and prayerfully seek the truth for themselves.
+I pray that I don’t, but even more, I pray that if you are you will dig into God’s Word and prayerfully seek the truth for yourself.

 Itching Ears, False Worship & the Queen of Heaven